blinkletter/UsingGAMESS/_build/html/_sources/1_Setup 2.md

 You will need to run the *gamessqd* application first.
 If you double-click on it it will run via a terminal window.
 The *Terminal* app will open and run the executable binary *gamessqd*.
 It will keep running as long as that terminal window is open.
 After this daemon has been launched, you will double-click on the *GamessQ* application to open the graphic interface. *GamessQ* will not run if *gamessqd* has not already been activated.

 Click on the *GammesQ* icon to run the program.
-In the menus, open \[GamessQ`$\rightarrow$`Preferences\] and you will see two important settings.
+In the menus, open \[GamessQ`&rarr;`Preferences\] and you will see two important settings.
 The first is the location of the spool directory for *GamessQ*.
 This is where *GamessQ* will move the final result files from a *GAMESS* calculation.
 The second is the location of the directory for the *rungms* script that runs *GAMESS*.
 Create a directory for the result files and point *GamessQ* there.
 And then enter the location of the `/Applications/gamess` folder.
 Now it is ready to launch jobs.

 ### Using GamessQ